BuluBoxSoftware/BuluBoxSoftware/Programming/Documents/PHP.md

 ## PHP Environment

 ### Step 1
-Open your web browser and go to https://www.php.net/downloads.php download the file containg your Once downloaded extarct the file
+Open your web browser and go to https://www.php.net/downloads.php download the file containing your operating system requirements.
+Once downloaded extract the file to your local C drive under the file programs.
 ### Step 2
+Copy the path file and open your search bar and type “environment variable”.
+Click Environment Variable and under system variables click “Path” and then click “Edit".
+Then click on “New” and past the path file from the file program.
 ### Step 3

 ## Refrences
 1. https://www.php.net/manual/en/intro-whatcando.php